suzaku-io/diode/README.md

 ### The Circuit

 Application state is stored in a `Circuit[M]` which also takes care of all of the action handling.
-In the application you'll typically define a singleton object extending the Circuit.
+In your application you'd typically define a singleton object extending the Circuit.
 Your only responsibilities are to define the `model` variable and an `actionHandler`, everything else is taken care by Diode's Circuit.

 ```scala